backpackcloud/trugger/README.md

 resources in a given package and it must support a protocol.
 Trugger has a couple of finders registered to the following protocols:

+- **jar** - for resources in a jar file
+- **file** - for resources in the filesystem
 - **vfs** - for resources in jar files deployed on a JBoss AS 7.x
 - **vfszip** - for resources in jar files deployed on a JBoss AS 5.x and 6.x
 - **vfsfile** - for resources in files deployed on a JBoss AS 5.x and 6.x

+Any finder registered to an already supported protocol will override the registered finder.

 # Proxy Creation